zzalscv2/FFEA/INSTALL.md

      make

+Before installing, you may now want to check that the code was correctly compiled.
-You may want to check your installation running a provided suite of tests, either sequentially:
+ Do so running the provided suite of tests, either sequentially (using a single processor, one tests after the other):

      make test

-or concurrently:
+or concurrently (multiple tests running independently on different processors):

      ctest -j <number-of-processes>